-Students gain in-depth, hands-on experience in U.S. Supreme Court and other appellate cases, under the supervision of faculty members and members of the Appellate and Supreme Court Practice Group at Jenner & Block.
+Students gain in-depth, hands-on experience in U.S. Supreme Court and other appellate cases, under the supervision of faculty members and members of the Appellate and Supreme Court Practice at Jenner & Block.
 Students work on all aspects of the clinic’s cases—from formulating case strategy; to researching and writing merits briefs, amicus curiae briefs, and petitions for certiorari; to preparing for oral arguments.
-Students also conduct research on cases that may be suitable to bring to the U.S. Supreme Court.
+Students learn by “doing,” but also by working closely with the clinic’s faculty members and other students.

 In recent years, the clinic has represented parties in seven U.S. Supreme Court cases spanning a wide range of issues.
 The clinic also has filed numerous amicus curiae briefs and petitions for certiorari in the U.S. Supreme Court.

 On June 9, four days before he graduated from the University of Chicago Law School, Addison Bennett, ’20, put on a suit for the first time in months, set up his laptop in the home office in his parents’ Greenwich, Connecticut, home, and delivered an oral argument to a three-judge panel on the US Court of Appeals for the Seventh Circuit.